Joe12387/overpoweredjs-api/README.md

 ## API Response Structure

-When you make a request to the OverpoweredJS API, you’ll receive a JSON response similar to this:
+When you make a request to the OverpoweredJS API, you’ll receive a response similar to this:
 ```json
 {
   "clusterUUID": "AB-CDE-FGH-IJK",